Xavier-MaYiMing/The-ripple-spreading-algorithm-for-the-fuzzy-multi-objective-path-optimization-problem/README.md

 ### The Ripple-Spreading Algorithm for the Fuzzy Multi-Objective Path Optimization Problem

 ##### Reference: Ma Y M, Hu X B, Zhou H. A deterministic and nature-inspired algorithm for the fuzzy multi-objective path optimization problem[J].
 Complex & Intelligent Systems, 2022, accepted.
+Each arc in the fuzzy multi-objective path optimization problem has multiple crisp and fuzzy weights.
+The fuzzy weights are represented by triangular or trapezoidal fuzzy numbers.
+The ripple-spreading algorithm can find all Pareto-optimal paths from one node to all other nodes within a single run.

 | Variables     | Meaning                                                      |
 | ------------- | ------------------------------------------------------------ |